 With Helping Hands you have the peace of mind of a fully managed, licensed and regulated service – by the Care Quality Commission and Care Inspectorate Wales.

 We’re helping people every day – across all parts of England and Wales – to cope with the various challenges that come with dementia and memory loss.
 With hundreds of different strains of this sometimes-debilitating condition, and many different stages, one of our handpicked carers will maintain your loved one’s everyday routines and can ease the strain on your family – offering an alternative to care homes.

 Call us today to find out more about our dementia care services and the many flexible options for care at home.Request a callback Email us

 What is dementia?

-Dementia is a term for a range of progressive symptoms and conditions that affect the brain and memory.
+Dementia is an umbrella term for a range of progressive symptoms and conditions that affect the brain and memory.

 Conditions grouped under the generalised term “dementia” are caused by abnormal changes to the brain.
 The brain is made up of billions of neurones (nerve cells) that communicate with each other through chemical signals.
 If a person has dementia, these neurones are damaged which means that these messages cannot be sent efficiently which in turn effects all functions of the body.